flow-io/generator-flow-io/README.md

 #### Package.json

-The generator creates a scaffold `package.json`, using the module name to get the Github repository urls.
+The generator creates a scaffold `package.json`, using the module name to generate the Github repository urls.
 You need to manually add `keywords` and any additional `dependencies`.

 #### Documentation